-Children of all ages are welcome, and some rooms and apartments have space for an extra bed or baby cot - see Rates.
-Deluxe Studio 302 and Superior Twin Studio 303 share a main door and are ideal for families with older children, while Superior Double Room 401 can connect with Superior Single Room D next door.
-The 3-bedroom house (800) is another great option - suitable for 6-7 people, it has 3 double bedrooms (no twins), a full kitchen, a dining room, terraces and a living area with space for a rollaway bed.
+Children of all ages are welcome, and some rooms and apartments have space for an extra bed or baby cot.
+Deluxe Studio 302 and Superior Twin Studio 303 share a main door and are ideal for families with older children.
+The 3-bedroom house (800) is another great option - suitable for up to 7 people, it has 3 double bedrooms (no twins), a full kitchen, a dining room, terraces and a living area with space for a rollaway bed.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Family friendly accommodation: